-As well as skills, experience and diversity, the PRNC considers factors such as personal qualities, ability and commitment to devote sufficient time, the contribution the prospective Director could make to the Board, and his or her professional reputation.
-Background checks are also performed prior to any recommendations being made to the Board.
-Following this, the PRNC assesses potential candidates and makes recommendations to the Board for final determination by shareholders.
-Through the Notice of Meeting, which is distributed to shareholders prior to the Annual General Meeting ('AGM'), the Board aims to provide shareholders with all material information disclosed to the Board and relevant to a decision on whether or not to elect or re-elect a director.
+When considering a candidate, in addition to skills, experience and diversity, the PRNC considers personal qualities, ability to devote sufficient time to the Board, and professional reputation.
+Background checks are also performed.
+The PRNC assesses potential candidates and makes recommendations to the Board for final determination by shareholders.
+Through the Notice of Meeting, which is distributed to shareholders prior to the Annual General e) The Company Secretary

+Meeting ('AGM'), the Board provides shareholders with all material information disclosed to the Board and relevant to a decision on whether or not to elect or re-elect a Director.

-All Directors and Executives are appointed subject to a written agreement with GrainCorp setting out the terms and conditions of their appointment.
+All Directors and members of the Executive Team are appointed subject to a written agreement with GrainCorp setting out the terms and conditions of their appointment.